whosonfirst/git-whosonfirst-data/README.md

 ### post-push-async

-This is where we attempt to upload the updated WOF documents to a Mapzen / Who's On First (AWS) S3 bucket.
+This is where we attempt to upload the updated WOF documents to a Mapzen / Who's On First (AWS) S3 bucket, index things in Elasticsearch, regenerate bundles and whatever else we dream up next.
+The important part is that these all happen asynchronously and the `post-push-async` command doesn't wait for any single command to complete.

 #### It's complicated